 Here’s a recipe with breakfast in the title…that we almost always eat for lunch or dinner.
 Try this tasty Breakfast Quesadilla!
-The mighty breakfast quesadilla is in no way an authentic Mexican recipe.
-It’s solidly American-style, and the only thing that earns its title is that it’s filled with scrambled eggs.
+The mighty breakfast quesadilla is solidly American or Tex Mex (not traditional Mexican), and the only thing that earns its title is that it’s filled with scrambled eggs.
 But wow, is it satisfying!
 Scrambled eggs, black beans and melty cheddar cheese sandwiched between toasted tortillas and dipped into in guacamole?
 It’s basic in all the right ways, and at the same time a revelation in each bite.
-Alex and I couldn’t stop eating it.
+We simply couldn’t stop eating it!

 Ingredients for this breakfast quesadilla recipe